Buchanan (band): 2014–2016: Pressure in an Empty Space

 The band relocated to London to commence work on their second studio album with renowned producer Simon Duffy.
 They released a video on social media for a new single called "Coming Down" on 21 July 2014.
 The track received firm radio and club support throughout the UK and Ibiza, debuting at No. 29 on the Music Week Commercial Pop Charts.
 The song was also nominated as a semi-finalist in the 2014 International Songwriting Competition.

 On 26 September 2015 the band headlined the TEDx Macquarie University conference, which was streamed live worldwide, debuting several tracks from the new album.
 On 27 October, Simons' birthday, the band put up a post on social media revealing the album would be called Pressure in an Empty Space.

-On 16 November 2015 the band released an EP, Living a Lie, which served as a precursor to the then upcoming second studio album.
+On 16 November 2015 the band released an EP, Living a Lie, which was a precursor to the then upcoming second studio album.
 A national tour of Australia in support of the release was also announced for February 2016.
 Apple Music promoted several promotional videos from the EP on the homepage of its service worldwide.

 Following the tour, the band released two consequential singles from the album, title track "Pressure in an Empty Space" and "Learn to Love Again", hinting at an April release date during an appearance on SYN FM.
 The release date was later confirmed to be 29 April.
 The title track was later shortlisted in the Vanda & Young Global Songwriting Competition.

 On the week of the album release FasterLouder premiered a videoclip for the song "Stop!"
 The album debuted at 42 on the iTunes Australia charts and has taken the band past the million units streamed worldwide milestone.
 The album was mastered at Metropolis Studios in West London by John Davis and was met with extremely positive critical reviews.
 The album follows Simons during the compounding experiences of the breakdown of a committed relationship whilst dealing with an obscure form of cancer in 2014, which Tone Deaf described as "a stunning and incredibly moving piece of work."

 The band premiered the video for the title track "Pressure in an Empty Space" on a new social-professional network for musicians called Vampr.
 Simons developed the app in collaboration with Hunters & Collectors' guitarist Barry Palmer, and was released in May 2016.

 In July 2016 the band were announced as the opening act for Keith Urban, hand-picked for the Australian leg of his ripCORD World Tour along with Carrie Underwood.
-It was announced in the same month that Simons co-wrote The Voice (Australian TV series) winner Alfie Arcuri's single "Careless Game" with Troye Sivan.
-The release spent 3 weeks on the ARIA Charts, peaking at number 5.

 On 28 October 2016 the band released their first live album, Alive, exclusively on Apple Music.
 The album includes 13 tracks recorded during their Living a Lie tour.